 Knog Quokka Run Headlamp

-Though we get into lights much more in this column from November, this headlamp continues to be a favorite this season and redefines what makes a good headlamp for runners.
+Though we get into lights much more in this column, this headlamp continues to be a favorite this season and redefines what makes a good headlamp for runners.
 It’s super super compact, rechargeable, uses a goggle-like silicone headstrap (triathlete bonus points there), and it features an entirely unique flashing red “halo effect” that lets you be seen from the sides and front.
 As it’s entirely encased in silicone, you can also be super rough with it in your gym bag and not worry about pulling any wires or damaging it otherwise.

 Best Armwarmers for Winter Running